 If you need more convincing, the webinar examines even more of the business advantages to operating as a social enterprise, including:

 Increased opportunities to network.
 Statistics show that almost all small business owners want to give back to their communities – over 99%!

 There are many ways that companies can be social enterprises.
 Check out these businesses that are making a difference.

 Hungry Heart Cafe – “Hungry Heart Café is much more than a great place for food.
 We help vulnerable adults access careers in the food service industry so that they can achieve independence and realize their dreams.”

 Virgin Unite Foundation – “non-profit foundation…to unite people and entrepreneurial ideas to create opportunities for a better world.”

 Making a difference feels good.
-It can make things a little more complicated for a small business, yes, but the webinar addresses these issues.
-You’ll learn about how to take a social idea and make it a social enterprise:
+It can make things a little more complicated for a small business, yes.
+The webinar addresses these issues, and also talks about what goes into making a social idea a social enterprise:

 Marketing your idea